ceramicskate0/SWELF/README.md

 # SWELF Testing:
 --------------------------------------------------------------------------------
 Currently testing on windows 10 with configured Device Guard/app whitelisting, UAC, HIDS, locked down powershell configuration, EMET, and AV.
 App is designed to be run as a scheduled task for now.
 Im taking recommendations via issues just label as enhancements for design, UI, source code, and features.

+New Features:
+- Currenlt testing central config option in app to use Sysvol as location to store app config and have app read it making entprise config easier than GPO of scheudled task.
+(V 0.1.0.9)

 Log Collection Platforms or SIEMs being used in testing SWELF: